 Understanding IBM's Unusual Options Activity

-On Thursday, shares of IBM (NYSE:IBM) saw unusual options activity.
-After the option alert, the stock price moved up to $146.9.
+Shares of IBM (NYSE:IBM) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $139.78.

 - Option Type: SWEEP